Rachele Fruit

-Rachele Fruit (born October 4, 1949) is an American activist who was the Socialist Workers Party's nominee for president of the United States in the 2024 election.
+Rachele Fruit (born October 4, 1949) is an American, pro-Israel activist who was the Socialist Workers Party's nominee for president of the United States in the 2024 election.

 Early life and career

 Fruit was born on October 4, 1949, in Philadelphia.
 Her family were secular Jews and she attended Hebrew School.
 Fruit has worked a series of jobs throughout her life, including as a meatpacker, trade unionist, a ramp worker for Eastern Airlines, and a Walmart employee.
 During the 1980s she resided in Baltimore before moving to Atlanta and then Miami.

 Activism and political candidacy

 Fruit began involving herself in politics during the 1970s, participating in protests against the Vietnam War.

 Elections contested

 Fruit has run for numerous offices since the 1970s.

 2018 Georgia gubernatorial election

 In 2018, the Atlanta Branch of the Socialist Workers Party nominated Fruit for governor of Georgia.
 She initially ran as a write-in candidate to oppose Democratic nominee Stacey Abrams but withdrew from the election.
 She campaigned on giving ex-prisoners the right to vote.